 It is important that you check the Department of Foreign Affairs and Trade website in Australia for any current travel warnings for Timor-Leste and register on Smart Traveler.
 Timor-Leste has experienced political and social stability since March 2008.

 While Timor Adventures plans to deliver its tours as advertised there may be a need to alter the itinerary due to circumstances beyond our control such as weather, road conditions, logistical and other factors .

 Motorcycle travel by nature can be a risky pursuit.
 Participating in a tour on a bike that is new to you on roads that you have not ridden before is difficult enough.
-East Timor’s roads are unpredictable and have unusual traffic conditions, this means you will need to pay close attention to your riding and be aware that you are responsible for your decision to undertake this tour and ride safely whilst on the tour.
+Timor-Leste’s roads are unpredictable and have unusual traffic conditions, this means you will need to pay close attention to your riding and be aware that you are responsible for your decision to undertake a tour and ride safely whilst on the tour.